alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ```

-Finally, we can investigate the top alignment matches returned by BLAST and format the regions for downstream scripts.
+Finally, we can investigate the top alignment matches returned by BLAST and save the top genomic regions for use in downstream scripts.
 I ran the **blast_cleanup.R** script to do this.

-It's a good idea to check which sequences we received, and how they compare to our reference genes.
-My reference genes came from Kitaake, so I aligned the top BLAST hits from Nipponbare against the Kitaake sequences to make sure they are very similar.
+It's a good idea to check the regions we saved and how they compare to our original genes of interest.
+My genes of interest came from Kitaake, so I aligned the top BLAST hits from Nipponbare against the original Kitaake sequences to make sure they look very similar.
 I also used IGV to see what the transcript name for each gene region was.
 Below are my results.

 |Sequence|Location|Transcript|% Identity to Kitaake|Strand|
 |:---:|:---:|:---:|:---:|:---:|